TGA309/gymnasium_box2d_docker/README.md

 -   Once the container is up and running, you can use the pre-installed Python 3.11.9 environment with Gymnasium and Box2D libraries.
 -   Any changes made to the `src` folder within the container will persist on your local filesystem.
 -   Whenever the repository is reopened as a Dev Container, any Python dependencies specified in `src/requirements.txt` will be automatically installed during the Docker container build process.
+-   When restarting or starting the container, ensure that **Docker Desktop** is running first.
+Then, run the appropriate script for your operating system: `install_and_start_vcxsrv.bat` for Windows or `x11_forwarding_linux.sh` for Linux.
+Once these are running, reopen the project in the container by pressing `Ctrl + Shift + P` to open the VSCode command palette, and select `Dev Containers: Reopen in Container`.

 ---